 The park runs all the way to Bake Parkway with eucalyptus and willow lining the creek.

-How to Get to Serrano Creek Park in Lake Forest: Near the corner of Lake Forest and Trabuco on Serrano Road.
+Directions to Serrano Creek Park in Lake Forest: Near the corner of Lake Forest and Trabuco on Serrano Road.
 From the 5 freeway, take the Lake Forest exit.
 Follow it toward Saddleback Mountain and turn left onto Serrano Road.
-[Address: 25101 Serrano Road, Lake Forest] MAP to Serrano Creek Park in Lake Forest
+[Park Address: 25101 Serrano Road, Lake Forest] MAP to Serrano Creek Park in Lake Forest

 Recommended by: Eva